 This season at New England Conservatory, 30+ concerts demonstrate just how vital music is to human struggle, and what revolution in artistic expression sounds like.
 Programs range from roots music to Beethoven, fight songs to anti-war anthems.
 Join our year-long exploration of how music speaks truth to power!

 Songs of Revolution

-The NEC Wind Ensemble and Symphony Winds and conductors Charles Peltz and William Drury team up with the Contemporary Improvisation Department's Roots Ensemble in paired performances of the movements of William Schuman's New England Triptych.
+The NEC Wind Ensemble and Symphony Winds and conductors Charles Peltz and William Drury team up with the Contemporary Improvisation department's American Roots Ensemble, under the direction of Eden MacAdam-Somer, in paired performances of the movements of William Schuman's New England Triptych.
 Each of the movements, Chester, When Jesus Wept and Be Glad Then America will be heard in Schuman's settings and as the original songs on which they were based.

 Are you an NEC faculty member or student who is giving a school concert?
 Submit your artist and repertoire information now!

 NEC's FREE concerts do not require a ticket, unless stated in concert listing.

 Unreserved seating is available on a first-come, first-served basis.